Christmas Tree Types

 Which varieties of Living Trees do we sell?

-We carry the following Living Tree varieties, subjected to availability: Colorado Spruce (blue and green), Norway Spruce, White Spruce, Columnar Spruce, Serbian Spruce, Dwarf Spruce (such as Bakeri, Fat Albert, Hoopsi, Dwarf Alberta, + Blue Diamond), Ponderous Pine, Austrian Pine, and White Pine.
+We carry the following Living Tree varieties, subjected to availability: Colorado Spruce (blue and green), Norway Spruce, White Spruce, Columnar Spruce, Serbian Spruce, Dwarf Blue Spruce (such as Bakeri, Fat Albert, Baby Blue Eyes, Hoopsi, + Blue Diamond), Ponderous Pine, Austrian Pine, White Pine, and a few Upright Juniper varieties.

 Approximate Price Range: